Policies & Procedures

 Device Attachment Rules

-SpeedConnect offers broadband Internet access service via wireless microwave technology.
-The advertised speed of SpeedConnect’s Internet service is the maximum speed achievable with the technology utilized by SpeedConnect.
+TPT SpeedConnect offers broadband Internet access service via wireless microwave technology.
+The advertised speed of TPT SpeedConnect’s Internet service is the maximum speed achievable with the technology utilized by TPT SpeedConnect.
 Actual speeds may vary and are not guaranteed.
-While the maximum advertised speed is attainable for end users, several factors affect the actual speed of SpeedConnect’s Internet service offerings, including, but not limited to:
+While the maximum advertised speed is attainable for end users, several factors affect the actual speed of TPT SpeedConnect’s Internet service offerings, including, but not limited to:

 - The Customer’s Computer.
 The end user’s computer, including its age, memory, processing capability, operating system, the number of applications running simultaneously, and the presence of any adware or viruses.
 All of these factors have an effect on our computer’s ability to communicate with the Internet and can be improved by adding the amount of RAM in your computer and using the most up-to-date operating systems available.

-- The Customer’s Modem.
-The connection between a customer’s computer and modem, which can be limited if depending on the model and configuration of the router in addition to the quality of the Ethernet cable and duplex settings of the Ethernet ports on your equipment.
+- The Customer’s Router.
+The connection between a customer’s computer and router, which can be limited if depending on the model and configuration of the router in addition to the quality of the Ethernet cable and duplex settings of the Ethernet ports on your equipment.

 - Many Users on One Site.
 If there are a large number of visitors accessing a site at the same time, your connection will be affected.